 Stress and anxiety

+Ménière's disease is a condition that affects the inner ear, causing episodes of tinnitus.
 Endolymphatic fluid in the cochlea of the inner ear normally helps the hearing mechanism function properly.
-However, excessive fluid accumulation can lead to fluctuating hearing loss, tinnitus, dizziness, and a feeling of pressure in the ear.
-Find out more on the link between tinnitus, dizziness and Ménière's disease here.
+However, with Ménière's disease, excessive fluid build-up can lead to fluctuating hearing loss, tinnitus, dizziness, and a feeling of pressure in the ear.
+Find out more on the link between tinnitus and dizziness here.

-If you have difficulties with tinnitus and have noticed a change in your hearing, the first step is to have a hearing test to uncover any underlying problems with your ears.
+If you have have noticed a change in your hearing, or sudden tinnitus symptoms such as a ringing in your ears, the first step is to have a hearing test to uncover any underlying problems.
 Book a hearing appointment today with one of our Specsavers audiologists.
 You can also learn more about tinnitus and hearing loss by exploring the articles on our dedicated tinnitus resource.